How to Hold Meetings at Starbucks

 The Best Meeting Space a Cup of Coffee Can Buy

-As an independent producer and a filmmaker (writer/director) my office space is where ever my Windows Phone 8 can pick up a Wifi signal.
+As an independent producer and a filmmaker (writer/director) my office space is wherever my Windows Phone 8 can pick up a Wifi signal.
 This could be in my car, in the parking lot at the NBC Universal Studios, or while walking the aisles in my local grocery store.
 Unfortunately, these places don't make it easy to hold a meeting with real live human being.
 What I and millions of others have learned is to simply map out a list of Starbucks coffee houses and hold our meetings there.

 Starbucks coffeehouses can be the quintessential meeting spot for hipsters, suits, blue collar workers, college kids and business people.
 Most Starbucks locations come with ample seating for two, handicapped seating and room for parties of four or more to gather.
 While tables and chairs are furniture staples you'll find plush sofas and armchairs in some coffee houses, too.
-If you arrive at a convenient time you can bring your Macbook, Netbook or iPad, find an empty wall-jack and work until your heart is content.
+If you arrive at a convenient time, you can bring your Macbook, Netbook, or iPad, find an empty wall-jack, and work until your heart is content.

 The din in most Starbucks is tolerable.
 Most people tend to keep their conversations within their group and respect others' need for quiet.
 This usually makes it easy to speak with and listen to whomever you are meeting.
 Of course, every now and then you'll encounter a loud-talking cell phone user.
-If this happens for a prolonged time it's best to just find another seat.
+If this happens for a prolonged time, it's best to just find another seat.

-As a director I've held auditions in Starbucks several times.
+As a director, I've held auditions in Starbucks several times.
 The first time I met with a voiceover actor at a Starbucks in the marina.
 It was summertime and I sat outside.
 He road his motorcycle right up to the entrance, parked, and we chatted for three hours.
-Even with commuter traffic nearby we were still able hear each other well.
+Even with commuter traffic nearby, we were still able to hear each other well.
 When rush hour traffic died down it was even more quiet.
-The second time I met with a blonde actress whom I later hired for a role in my film Broken Hearts Club.
+The second time, I met with a blonde actress whom I later hired for a role in my film Broken Hearts Club.
 We sat together and read lines from a break-up scene.
 It felt awkward at first because a nearby patron actually thought we were breaking up!